snow-actions/setup-jenkins/README.md

 ## Usage

 1. Copy `$JENKINS_HOME/jobs/*/config.xml` from existing Jenkins to `jenkins_home/` in a repository
+1. You can put `jenkins_home/jenkins.yaml` if [Jenkins Configuration as Code](https://www.jenkins.io/projects/jcasc/)
 1. Create a workflow with the jenkins_home path

 ```yml